Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 They need to know:

-Just because you had a wedding doesn’t make you a wedding expert.
-Stop leading with:
+Just because you had a wedding does not make you a wedding expert.

 • “My own wedding taught me…”